flutter/news_toolkit/google_news_project/README.md

 To configure ads, [create an AdMob account](https://support.google.com/admob/answer/7356219?visit_id=637958065830347515-2588184234&rd=1) and then [register an Android and iOS app](https://support.google.com/admob/answer/9989980?visit_id=637958065834244686-2895946834&rd=1) for each flavor of your application (e.g. 4 apps should be registered for development and production flavors).
 Make sure to provide correct AdMob app ids when generating the application from the template.

-For more details about AdMob Ad types and usage visit [Google AdMob quick-start page](https://developers.google.com/admob/flutter/quick-start).
+For details about AdMob Ad types and usage visit [Google AdMob quick-start page](https://developers.google.com/admob/flutter/quick-start).

 ### Mediation and Open Bidding